Savannah Guthrie Appeals for Help After Mother Nancy Guthrie's Disappearance

 Key Facts

-- Guthrie described her family's emotional distress, stating they are in 'agony' since Nancy Guthrie was reported missing.
+- Guthrie described her family's experience as 'agony' in her first interview since her mother was reported missing.

-- Savannah Guthrie plans to return to the 'Today' show, but the timing remains uncertain as the search continues.
+- Savannah Guthrie plans to return to the 'Today' show, but the timing is uncertain due to her mother's disappearance.

 What Happened

-Savannah Guthrie, host of NBC's 'Today' show, spoke publicly for the first time since her mother Nancy Guthrie was reported missing, appealing for assistance and sharing her family's distress.
+Savannah Guthrie, co-anchor of NBC's 'Today' show, spoke publicly for the first time since her mother, Nancy Guthrie, was reported missing.
+She appealed for information and described the impact on her family.

 Why It Matters